 What is the MS18 Used For?

 This is a serious piece of professional equipment.
 The MS18 delivers more output than the vast majority of vehicle-mounted spotlights and puts it all into the palm of your hand.
 You can take this thing where no vehicle can go.
-This is what makes it is an invaluable tool for security, law enforcement, industrial inspections and search & rescue teams.
+This is what makes it an invaluable tool for security, law enforcement, industrial inspections, and search & rescue teams.

 - Large area surveillance and security